ministryofjustice/data-catalogue/README.md

 You may also need to set the environment variable `export DATAHUB_GMS_URL="https://datahub-catalogue-dev.apps.live.cloud-platform.service.justice.gov.uk/api/gms"`

+You can find more information about the Datahub cli and various command available at https://datahubproject.io/docs/cli/

 #### Import metadata into a Datahub lite

 [Datahub lite](https://datahubproject.io/docs/datahub_lite/) is a developer interface for local debugging.